-Liying Reeder has more than 20 years of progressive experience in accounting and management and holds a Bachelor of Science in Accounting.
+Liying Reeder, MBA, has more than 20 years of progressive experience in accounting and management and holds a Master of Business Administration with a concentration in Forensic Accounting and a Bachelor of Science in Accounting.
 Ms. Reeder’s personal motto is that “One person can make a difference.”

 A young woman reached out to Southeastern Community Action Partnership for assistance with housing.
 She was recently evicted and needed a place to live as she moved from house to house with her two children, while pregnant with her third.

 She worked at one of the local manufacturing plants and due to COVID, her hours were greatly reduced.
 With two school-aged children that needed her assistance with virtual learning due to school closures, her bills began to up and she fell on hard times.